 Fixed Income Portfolio Managers

-Jason Brady, CFA, is a managing director for Thornburg Investment Management.
-He is the portfolio manager of the Thornburg Limited Term U.S. Government Fund, the Thornburg Limited Term Income, Thornburg Investment Income Builder Fund, and Thornburg Strategic Income Fund.
+JASON BRADY, CFA, is a managing director for Thornburg Investment Management.
+He is the portfolio manager of the Thornburg Limited Term U.S. Government Fund, Thornburg Limited Term Income Fund, Thornburg Investment Income Builder Fund, Thornburg Strategic Income Fund, and Thornburg Low Duration Income Fund.
 Prior to joining Thornburg, he was a portfolio manager with Fortis Investments in Boston and has held various positions at Fidelity Investments and Lehman Brothers.
 He holds a BA with Honors in Environmental Biology and English from Dartmouth College and an MBA with concentrations in Analytical Finance and Accounting from Northwestern’s Kellogg Graduate School of Management.

-Christopher Ryon, CFA, is a managing director for Thornburg Investment Management and portfolio manager of the Thornburg Municipal Bond Funds.
-He has 23 years of investment management experience.
+CHRISTOPHER RYON, CFA, is a managing director for Thornburg Investment Management and portfolio manager of the Thornburg Municipal Bond Funds.
+He has almost 30 years of investment management experience.
 Before joining Thornburg, Chris served as head of the Long Municipal Bond Group for Vanguard Funds.
 There, he oversaw the management of over $45 billion in 12 intermediate- and long-term municipal bond funds.
 Chris holds a BS from Villanova University and an MBA from Drexel University.

 The views expressed are those of Thornburg Investment Management.
 These views are subject to change at anytime in response to changing circumstances in the markets, and are not intended to predict or guarantee the future performance of any individual security or the markets generally, nor are they intended to predict the future performance of any Thornburg Investment Management account, strategy or fund.

-Before investing, carefully consider the Fund’s investment goals, risks, charges, and expenses.
-For a prospectus containing this and other information, contact your financial advisor or visit our literature library.
-Read it carefully before investing.
+Before investing, carefully consider the Fund's investment goals, risks, charges, and expenses.
+For a prospectus or summary prospectus containing this and other information, contact your financial advisor or visit our literature library.
+Read them carefully before investing.